kutis96/hdl-notebook/components/i2c_master/README.md

 ### State diagram

+See `doc/` directory for graphviz files.

+[ ] TODO: Include the rendered images here once I figure out how to do so in some sensible manner.

 ### Usage

 This I2C master only handles the basic line framing, such as the START and STOP states, byte transmission and ACK readback.

 To actually read or write data from an I2C device, you have to implement a higher level controller/sequencer on top of this one.

 #### To write N bytes to a device:
 - Start transaction